Causes of the vote in favour of Brexit: Effect on voters

-Boris Johnson and cabinet minister Michael Gove becoming leading figures in the Leave Campaign is a factor considered to have given the pro-Brexit side a wider appeal and greater credibility.
+Boris Johnson and cabinet minister Michael Gove were leading figures in the Leave Campaign.
+This is considered to have given the pro-Brexit side a wider appeal and greater credibility.
 Johnson is believed to have been heavily influential during the campaign, with polling results revealing that the public trusted the words of Boris Johnson on Brexit more than any other politician, including David Cameron.

-In regard to the Labour Party, there was some perceived ambiguity as to the party's stance with only 52% of voters believing Labour MPs were in favour of Remain, according to polling.
-In actuality it is thought that as many as 96% of Labour MPs backed remain.
-Party leader Jeremy Corbyn is known to have been a longtime eurosceptic, having voted against staying in the Common Market.
+In regard to the Labour Party, there was some perceived ambiguity as to the party's stance: only 52% of voters believed Labour MPs were in favour of Remain, according to polling.
+In actuality it is thought that as many as 96% of Labour MPs backed Remain.
+Party leader Jeremy Corbyn is known to have been a long-time eurosceptic, having voted against staying in the Common Market.
 Furthermore, the chair of the official Leave campaign was Labour MP Gisela Stuart.
-It is thought that the perceived lack of clear direction from the party may have played a role in some Labour voters backing 'leave' despite most of its MPs backing 'remain'.
+It is thought that the perceived lack of clear direction from the party may have caused some Labour voters to back 'Leave', despite most of its MPs backing 'Remain'.